 If you buy seeds, they are less expensive usually, however, you may need to buy several packages to get the variety you want.
 In the end, it may be better to buy individual plants you want when you are a new gardener.

-You must weed your garden because weeds compete with your plants for nutrients, water, and space.
+Weeds compete with plants for nutrients, water, and space.
 These all affect your garden’s health.
 Remove weeds gently, being sure you don’t disturb surrounding plants.
-If you keep up with weeding, they shouldn’t get too large, and you will be able to remove them by hand vs with a shovel.

-You can naturally deter pests by planting marigolds, basil, mint, garlic, and onions.
+Naturally deter pests by planting marigolds, basil, mint, garlic, and onions.
 These are natural pest repellents, or they will introduce beneficial insects like ladybugs.
 Also, inspecting your plants daily or every other day will help you ward off an infestation.

 Your plant may not be flowering due to insufficient light, over-fertilizing with high nitrogen, or pruning at the wrong time.

-How can I maximize yield in my food garden?
+How can I maximize my harvest?

 Their are several things you can do to maximize yield in a food garden:

-- Rotate crops after each planting
+1. Rotate crops after each planting

-- Add new soil and compost/organic matter before each new planting
+2. Add new soil and compost/organic matter before each new planting

-- Implement companion planting to deter pests
+3. Implement companion planting to deter pests

-- Plant more by using vertical space with trellises or stakes for crops like beans and tomatoes
+4. Plant more by using vertical space with trellises or stakes for crops like beans and tomatoes

 Another way to maximize yield is to learn what you can grow a lot of in a small space.
 For example, you can grow 16 radishes, parsnips, or carrots in one square foot of space.
 You can plant nine spinach plants, beets, onions, or bush beans versus one okra plant, cabbage, or pepper plant per square foot.